Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2015-05-19-cqinclude-namespace.md

 ## Purpose

 The `cqinclude` "xtype" allows for modularization and re-use widgets and widget collections.
-This facilitates an elegant pattern of composition when creating AEM components; Larger components cant be composed of smaller components.
+This facilitates an elegant pattern of composition when creating AEM components where larger components can be composed of smaller components.

 The `cqinclude` xtype is simple in that it pulls the targets widget node structure into the `cqincluding` component for re-use.
 This is problematic when a n AEM component is composed of multiple sub-components and each sub-component use the same property names.